jonathangmurphy/jonathangmurphy.github.io/README.md

 <br>
 <br>
 # Bio
-Raised in Oregon, trained at University of Denver Anschutz Medical Campus, and now a senior postdoc at the National Institutes of Health in Bethesda, Maryland.
+Originally from Portland, Oregon; I recieved my professional training at University of Denver, Anschutz Medical Campus before moving on to a postdoc position at the National Institutes of Health in Bethesda, Maryland.